neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 ```

 Let's create the options for training.
-This part is fairly long.

 ```python